ekoi/automated-curation-platform/README.md

 The curation process is dynamically adapted to each repository target as specified by the user.
 ACP automatically retrieves configuration details from the [repository assistant service](https://github.com/ekoi/repository-assistant-service), based on the provided configuration name.
 This configuration is essential, containing details like the repository URL, bridge module, and transformers, all of which empower ACP to seamlessly accommodate varying repository standards.
 Repository URL: This URL acts as a direct link to the designated storage location within the repository, enabling seamless data exchange and interaction.

-Bridge Module: Serving as a pivotal component, the bridge module is responsible for structuring the deposit package in the desired target format (e.g., SWORD).
+**Bridge Module**: Serving as a pivotal component, the bridge module is responsible for structuring the deposit package in the desired target format (e.g., SWORD).
 This module is adaptable, ensuring that curated content adheres to the specific formatting requirements of each chosen repository.
+The following Bridge Modules are available in ACP:
+- Zenodo
+- Dataverse
+- SWH API
+- SWH Sword2
+- Deposit to S3
+- Deposit to File System

-Transformers: These components play a vital role in translating metadata to fit the standards of the destination repository, guaranteeing that deposited content is both accurately packaged and fully compliant with the repository’s metadata standards.
+**Transformers**: These components play a vital role in translating metadata to fit the standards of the destination repository, guaranteeing that deposited content is both accurately packaged and fully compliant with the repository’s metadata standards.
 More details can be found in the [transformer service](https://github.com/ekoi/dans-transformer-service).

 By centralizing and automating these crucial components, ACP provides an efficient, scalable, and adaptable solution for deposit package generation.
 This design makes it significantly easier for users to manage, curate, and deliver content that meets precise repository standards, promoting streamlined workflows and enhancing the quality of digital content management.